 The Dry Air Pac is a turnkey compressor/dryer package specifically designed for cold storage areas, freezer rooms or any other application where the piping may be exposed to below freezing temperatures.
 It consists of an air compressor, aftercooler, coalescing pre-filter, twin tower regenerative dryer, UL/FM Approved Air Maintenance Device, particulate after-filter, regulator and fully integrated control panel.
 The unit is pre-piped, pre-wired and pre-tested.

-What type of type of environments is the Dry Air Pac designed for use in?
+What type of environment is the Dry Air Pac designed for use in?

 Freezers, Cold Storage, Parking Garages and Marinas are all typical applications.

 What are some advantages to using the Dry Air Pac over other air supplies?

 The Dry Air Pac is the ONLY FM APPROVED package designed to provide the sprinkler system with moisture free air to a -40° F dewpoint.
 Its major components are integrally mounted on an air receiver to save floor space and are pre-piped and pre-wired for easy installation.
 This package eliminates the requirement to pull air directly from the freezer.
 When pulling the cold air directly from the freezer condensation begins to form in the intake piping which results in ice plug formation.
 Another drawback from using the cold air is that it prevents the lubricant from circulating properly which decreases both the performance and the life of the compressor.

 Is an Air Maintenance Device included with the Dry Air Pac?

 Yes, a UL/FM Air Maintenance Device is included.